CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/CMSC 131 Review.md

 - Use `private` keyword (for variables, methods, etc.)
 - Use getter and setter methods to modify or access private fields

+### Runtime Stack vs. Heap

+The runtime stack and heap are the two areas of memory in a Java program.

+Local variables and parameters (of a method/function) are stored in the runtime stack.

+The heap contains all objects and arrays.

 ### Copying Objects

 - **Reference copy**: Makes a copy of the reference of an object